smeehan12/standalone-recast-tutorial/_episodes/07-skimming-reformatting.md

 <img src="../fig/ReformattingStep.png" alt="Reformatting" style="width:230px">

-In this step, we read in the dijet invariant mass histogram `h_mjj_kin` that was written out to a ROOT file in the last step, and write it out to a text file so it can be easily read in by the final interpretation step.
+In this step, we read in the dijet invariant mass histogram `h_mjj_kin_cal` that was written out to a ROOT file in the last step, and write it out to a text file so it can be easily read in by the final interpretation step.
 The required format of the output text file is space-separated histogram bin edges in the first row and space-separated bin contents in the second row.
 For a five-bin triangle-shaped histogram with bin edges ranging from 0 to 10, for example, the contents would be:

 ~~~
 0.0 2.0 4.0 5.0 6.0 8.0